 Seedy Sourdough Crackers

-Crammed with seedy goodness, these seedy sourdough crackers are a great way to get more seeds and nuts into your diet.
-You can choose the seeds to include – some favorites are sesame, flax seeds, hemp seeds and pepitas.
+Crammed with seedy goodness, these crunchy crackers are a great way to get more seeds and nuts into your diet.
+A healthier alternative to sourdough discard crackers made with only white flour.
+You can choose the seeds to include - some favorites are sesame, flax seeds, sunflower seeds, caraway seeds, hemp seeds and pepitas.
 But the list really is endless.
+Seed crackers look incredible too and elevate a simple cheese plates to the next level.

 Cranberry & Pistachio Sourdough Lavosh Crackers